Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 The following are tips for running with a marathon pacer:

-• Introduce yourself and share your goals, concerns, and questions.
+• Introduce yourself and share your marathon goals, concerns, and questions.

-• Check your watch the first few miles to make sure you’re running at the right pace.
+• Check your watch for the first few miles to ensure you’re running at the right pace.

-• Feel free to break away from the group if it’s not working for you.
+• Feel free to break away from the group of runners if it’s not working for you.

 • Thank your pacer.